-- 13.11 At any meeting of Shareholders, on a show of hands every Shareholder who (being an individual) is present in person or (being a corporation) is present by its representative properly authorised in that regard, shall have one vote. - 13.12 On a poll, every Shareholder who is present in person or by proxy shall have one vote for every Share they hold.
-A Shareholder entitled to more than one vote need not, if they vote, use all their votes or cast all the votes they use in the same way.
-For joint Shareholders, the vote of the first Shareholder, or the proxy of the first Shareholder, stated in the Register will be accepted to the exclusion of the votes of other joint Shareholders. - 13.13 In the context of despatch of notice, Shareholders means the persons who were entered in the Register seven days before the notice of meeting was given but excluding persons who are known not to be entered on the Register at the date of despatch of the notice. - 13.14 In the context of voting, Shareholders means the persons who were entered on the Register seven days before the notice of meeting was given but excluding any persons who are known not to be entered on the Register at the date of the meeting. - 13.15 The ACD is not entitled to vote at or be counted in a quorum at a meeting of Shareholders in respect of Shares held or deemed to be held by the ACD, except where the ACD holds Shares on behalf of, or jointly with, a person who, if they the sole registered Shareholder would be entitled to vote, and from whom the ACD has received voting instructions.
-Associates of the ACD are entitled to be counted in a quorum and, if they hold Shares on behalf of a person who would have been entitled to vote if they had been a registered Shareholder and they have received voting instructions from that person, may vote in respect of such Shares pursuant to such instructions. - 13.16 Any notice or document to be served upon a Shareholder will be duly served if it is: - 13.16.1 delivered to the Shareholder's address as appearing in the register; or - 13.16.2 sent using an electronic medium in accordance with COLL. - 13.17 Any notice or document served by post is deemed to have been served on the second Business Day following the day on which it was posted. - 13.18 Any document left at a registered address or delivered other than by post is deemed to have been served on that day. - 13.19 Any document or notice to be served on, or information to be given to a Shareholder, must be in legible form.
-For this purpose, any form of legible form which: - 13.19.1 is consistent with the ACD's knowledge of how the recipient of the document wishes or expects to receive the document; - 13.19.2 is capable of being provided in hard copy by the ACD; - 13.19.3 enables the recipient to know or record the time of receipt; and - 13.19.4 is reasonable in the context.
+- 13.23 To be included in the quorum and entitled to vote at the meeting, Shareholders mean the persons entered on the register at a time determined by the ACD and stated in the notice of the meeting, which must not be more than 48 hours before the time fixed for the meeting. - 13.24 The ACD is not entitled to vote at or be counted in a quorum at a meeting of Shareholders in respect of Shares held or deemed to be held by the ACD, except where the ACD holds Shares on behalf of, or jointly with, a person who, if they the sole registered Shareholder would be entitled to vote, and from whom the ACD has received voting instructions.
+Associates of the ACD are entitled to be counted in a quorum and, if they hold Shares on behalf of a person who would have been entitled to vote if they had been a registered Shareholder and they have received voting instructions from that person, may vote in respect of such Shares pursuant to such instructions. - 13.25 The ACD will publish the minutes on a website accessible to the general public without charge, no later than 5 Business Days after the meeting has taken place (but in the case of an original meeting which is adjourned, the minutes will be published no later than 5 Business Days after the adjourned meeting has taken place). - 13.26 Any notice or document to be served upon a Shareholder will be duly served if it is: - 13.26.1 delivered to the Shareholder's address as appearing in the register; or - 13.26.2 sent using an electronic medium in accordance with paragraph 27.7 below. - 13.27 Any notice or document served by post is deemed to have been served on the second Business Day following the day on which it was posted. - 13.28 Any document left at a registered address or delivered other than by post is deemed to have been served on that day. - 13.29 Any notice or document served by post on one joint Shareholder is deemed to also have been served on each other joint Shareholder whose address, as appearing on the register, is the same address to which the notice or document was sent. - 13.30 Any document or notice to be served on, or information to be given to a Shareholder, must be in legible form.
+For this purpose, any form is a legible form if it: - 13.30.1 is consistent with the ACD's knowledge of how the recipient of the document wishes or expects to receive the document; - 13.30.2 is capable of being provided in hard copy by the ACD; - 13.30.3 enables the recipient to know or record the time of receipt; and - 13.30.4 is reasonable in the context. - 13.31 Changes to the Company are classified as fundamental, significant or notifiable.